Fnu-Anvika/Search-Engine-/README.md

 - The number of pages crawled is tracked using the `count` property.

 - A tuple of one or more `Rule` objects makes up the `rules` attribute.
 Every `Rule` specifies an action that the spider must do.
-In this instance, the rule instructs the spider to call the `parse_item} method for each link and retrieve links from items that meet the XPath phrase.
+In this instance, the rule instructs the spider to call the `parse_item` method for each link and retrieve links from items that meet the XPath phrase.

 - For every link that the rules extract, the `parse_item` function is invoked.
 It raises a `CloseSpider` exception to halt the spider after first determining whether the maximum depth or number of pages has been achieved.
 The current page's HTML content is then appended to a file called "all_pages.html."
 Ultimately, it uses XPath expressions to extract the data from the page and outputs it as a dictionary.